Skyexch.net partner with New Zealand Cricket for T20 tri-series between New Zealand, Pakistan and Bangladesh | www.lokmattimes.com

 The New Zealand T20 tri-series is streaming on OTT platform Amazon Prime Video in India.

-has been steadily growing since it previously sponsored numerous cricketing events.
-The Sixty, the Maharaja Trophy KSCA T20 2022, the ICC Academy Summer Cup, the most recent Test series between Pakistan and Sri Lanka, Legends league Cricket season 2 and many others are a few of these.
+Skyexch.net has been steadily growing since it previously sponsored numerous cricketing events.
+The Sixty, the Maharaja Trophy KSCA T20 2022, the ICC Academy Summer Cup, the most recent Test series between Pakistan and Sri Lanka, Legends league Cricket season 2 and many others are a few of these

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app